hyssostech/sketch-thru-plan-sdk-js/samples/session/README.md

 session do not affect any other sessions.
 This context consists of a single plan/scenario at a time.
 New plans may be created or loaded during a session, replacing the previous state with a blank or populated set of symbols and tasks.
-Clients that are joined to the same session receive notifications of the edits performed by other clients, including plan/scenario creation and loads.
+Clients that are joined to the same session receive notifications of the edits performed by other clients, including plan/scenario creation and loads, and can therefore collaborate in the creation of a plan.

-In addition, (in STP v5.9 +) Roles can be set on an individual app instance basis.
+In addition, Roles can be set on an individual app instance basis.
 Apps, even if sharing the same session, can select their own individual roles, without interfering with other instances.
 Two browser tabs can for example share edits on a common session, but one of the tabs may be set for S2, and the other for S3.
 Default affiliations in each tab will be different.